terraform-aws-modules/terraform-aws-route53/README.md

 - [zones](https://github.com/terraform-aws-modules/terraform-aws-route53/tree/master/modules/zones) - to manage Route53 zones
 - [records](https://github.com/terraform-aws-modules/terraform-aws-route53/tree/master/modules/records) - to manage Route53 records

-This module currently does not have all arguments supported by the Terraform AWS providers.

-## Terraform versions

-Terraform 0.12.
-Pin module version to `~> 2.0`.
-Submit pull-requests to `master` branch.

 ## Usage

 ### Create Route53 zones and records